 What areas does the ThreadLift treat?

-Good candidates for ThreadLift are those patients who are starting to see some droopiness of the brow, cheeks, jowls, and/or neck and would like a lift effect, but do not want the risk, scars, or recovery of a real browlift, facelift or necklift operation.
+Good candidates for ThreadLift are those patients who are starting to see some droopiness of specific facial areas, but do not want the risk, scars, or recovery of a real surgical operation.
 The number and placement of the threads depends upon the specific area(s) being treated.
+Please note that Dr. Rueckl has designed his own technique to perform this procedure so not everyone is a candidate and not all areas of the face may be treated.

 How is a ThreadLift different than a traditional facelift?